tasb/k8s-basic2advanced-training/labs/lab05.md

-# Lab 05 - Monitoring and Operation
+# Lab 05 - Auto-Scalling on your cluster

-On this lab you'll see how HPA works and have look into Kubernetes Dashboard.
+On this lab you'll see how HPA works

 ## On this lab